Monkey wrench: Etymology and history

+The origin of the name is not entirely clear, but Geesin (2015) reports that it originated in Britain with a fancied resemblance of the wrench's jaws to that of a monkey's face, and that the many convoluted folk etymologies that later developed were baseless.
+Before the Bahco/Johansson/Crescent type became widespread in the United States, during the industrial era of the 1860s to the 1910s, various monkey wrench types were the dominant form of adjustable wrench there.
+During that era, a very wide and popular range of monkey wrenches was manufactured by Coes family partnerships, licensees and companies, which filed further wrench patents throughout the 19th century.

+Some Coes wrenches could be bought with wooden knife handles, recalling the company's earlier knives.
+In 1909, the Coes Wrench Company advertised a six-foot-long "key" wrench, shaped like a monkey wrench, for use on railroads.
+The Coes wrench designs were acquired by the toolmaker Bemis & Call of Springfield, Massachusetts, in 1928.
+After 1939, its successor companies manufactured monkey wrenches from Coes designs until the mid-1960s, a production run of over 120 years.

+In the German language, the wrench is called "Engländer", which means "Englishman", while in French, it is called "clé anglaise" (English wrench).
+It is thought to be called so because it was useful for the less common imperial ("English") screws and nuts in continental Europe when only metric open-end or ring wrenches were available.

 Monkey wrenches are still manufactured and are used for some heavy tasks, but they have otherwise been mostly replaced by the shifting adjustable wrench/spanner, which is much lighter and has a smaller head, allowing it to fit more easily into tight spaces, and the tooth-jawed, torque-gripping pipe wrench.

-These are also known as a Ford wrench as this type of wrench was included in the tool kit supplied with every Ford Model A. They are still used by aircraft technicians, mainly when large but low-torque fasteners are involved.

 False etymologies

 Charles Moncky myth

 The following story was widespread from the late 19th and early 20th centuries:

 That handy tool, the "monkey-wrench", is not so named because it is a handy thing to monkey with, or for any kindred reason.
 "Monkey" is not its name at all, Charles Moncky, the inventor of it, sold his patent for $5000, and invested the money in a house in Williamsburg, Kings County, where he now lives.

 Although this story was refuted by historical and patent research in the late 19th century, it appears to have been inspired by a real person.
 A Charles Monk (not Moncky) lived in the Williamsburg section of Brooklyn in the 1880s where he made and sold moulder's tools, not mechanics' tools like a monkey wrench.
 He could not have invented or named the monkey wrench because he was born after the term first appeared in print.